theVolary/feather/docs/communication.md

         doSomething: feather.widget.widgetServerMethod(function(arg1, cb) {
           //doSomething with arg1...
           var result = {message: "you sent me" + arg1};

           //when ready, call back
+          //notice we're following the 'error as first argument' nodejs callback style,
-          cb(null, result);
+          //so pass null if there were no errors cb(null, result);
         })
       }
     });
-  (notice we're following the 'error as first argument' nodejs callback style)

   Then, in your foo.client.js, you can do something like this: